cameronhirbodi/ch-design/_posts/portfolio/2019-01-30-challenger_3d.md

 - /images/portfolio/challenger_3d/wire.jpg
 ---

-This has been an exercise for me in learning to create renderings with Blender 3D.
+This has been an exercise for me in learning to create 3D renderings with Blender.
 Using a reference image of the vehicle from all angles ensures that the model is true to the original spec.

-I plan to complete the remaining components of the vehicle, adding texture, and incorporating lighting effects.
+I plan to complete the remaining components of the vehicle, adding texture, and incorporating lighting effects to give it a more complete, polished look.

 ![Dodge Challenger - 3D Wireframe Rendering]({{ "/images/portfolio/challenger_3d/wire.jpg" }})